Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-Without doubt, in either of two ensembles the system is in equilibrium with a homogenous temperature, which as is well known can not produce electric current.
-However, as we will show in the following the electric current indeed emerges with the help of temperature fluctuations, because switching between two equilibrium ensembles ultimately makes the whole evolution out of equilibrium.
+As such, the ambient temperature switches between high temperature $T_A$ and low temperature $T_B$, each with duration time $\mathcal T_p$, as depicted in Fig.~\ref{fig2}B. Accordingly, the system's evolution can be divided into two ensembles, of which the two sets of parameters are denoted by the corresponding superscript $A$ and $B$, respectively.
+Without doubt, in either of two ensembles the system is in equilibrium with a homogenous temperature, which as is well understood can not produce electric current.
+However, as we will see the electric current indeed emerges with the help of temperature fluctuations, because switching between two different equilibrium ensembles ultimately makes the whole evolution out of equilibrium.
 We set $\mu^v=0$ so that $f^L_{A,B}=f^R_{A,B}=f_{A,B}$ and focus on the short-circuit current through the right lead.
-Straightforward calculations lead us to the analytic expressions of temporary electric currents:
+Straightforward calculations lead us to the analytic expressions of temporary (short-circuit) electric currents:

-where $K_u=\Gamma^L_u+\Gamma^R_u$ and $\tau_u=\mod(t\in u, T_p)$ with $u=A,B$.
-Results are displayed in Fig.~\ref{fig2}B, which shows consistency with the thermal-electric generation of pyroelectric effect in a similar manner~\cite{ZLWang1,ZLWang2,ZLWang3}.
+where $K_u=\Gamma^L_u+\Gamma^R_u$ and $\tau_u=\mod(t\in u, \mathcal T_p)$ with $u=A,B$.
+The first (second) line of $I_{sc}$ is the evolution expression of temporary electric current when $t\in A (B)$ within the period $A (B)$.
+Results of the GTEP effect are displayed in Fig.~\ref{fig2}B, which shows consistency with the thermal-electric generation of pyroelectric effect in a similar manner~\cite{ZLWang1,ZLWang2,ZLWang3}.